Avi-Nash-S/tech-mart-poc/README.md

 Scalability & Modularity are taken into consideration while developing this application.

-- Card View with sketal Loading
+- Card View with skeletal Loading
 - Product Gallery

 ### WorkFlow